Carokyp/Forest-Pals/README.md

 * [Google Fonts](https://fonts.google.com/): was used to import the 'Pacifico' and 'Onest' fonts into the style.css
 * [Font Awesome](https://fontawesome.com/): was used to add icons for aesthetic and UX purposes.
 * [GitHub](https://github.com/): is used as the repository for the project's code after being pushed from Git.
-* [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help having a better idea of which color and image will suit the website it was also used to resize, edit picture but also creating the menus and the color palette
+* [Photoshop](https://www.adobe.com/uk/products/photoshop.html): was used for early design to help get a better idea of which colors and images would suit the website.
+It was also used to resize and edit pictures, as well as create the menus and color palette
-* [Visual Studio Git Source Control](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022): was used to commit and push or pull those into GitHub
+* [Visual Studio Git Source Control](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022): was used to commit and push or pull changes to GitHub
 * [Balsamiq](https://balsamiq.com/): was used to create the wireframes during the design process.
-* [WAVE](https://wave.webaim.org/) & [Lighthouse](https://developer.chrome.com/docs/lighthouse) Used for accessibility testing to ensure that all content is readable and accessible to every user.
+* [WAVE](https://wave.webaim.org/) & [Lighthouse](https://developer.chrome.com/docs/lighthouse): Used for accessibility testing to ensure that all content is readable and accessible to every user.
-* [HTML Validator](https://validator.w3.org/#validate_by_input) Confirmed the HTML code is valid, with no errors detected.
+* [HTML Validator](https://validator.w3.org/#validate_by_input): Confirmed the HTML code is valid, with no errors detected.
-* [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) Verified the CSS code, with no errors detected.
+* [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input): Verified the CSS code, with no errors detected.
-* [JS-Beautify](https://beautifier.io/) Checked the formatting and structure of the HTML and CSS for consistency and readability.
+* [JS-Beautify](https://beautifier.io/): Checked the formatting and structure of the HTML and CSS for consistency and readability.
-* [Squoosh](https://squoosh.app) was used in this project to resize, compress, and optimise images for the web, ensuring they load quickly while maintaining visual quality
+* [Squoosh](https://squoosh.app): was used in this project to resize, compress, and optimize images for the web, ensuring they load quickly while maintaining visual quality

 ## Testing